 Meshes of the Afternoon (Maya Deren and Alexander Hammid, 1949):

 This touchstone of the mid-XX century avant-garde is a creepy, dream-like fantasy that would give Luis Buñuel and Salvador Dalí a run for their money.
-Maya Deren and her husband, Alexander Hammid, turn their Los Angeles home into a dreamscape where a woman multiplies herself as she follows a dark figure with a mirror for her face.
+Maya Deren and her husband, Alexander Hammid, turn their Los Angeles home into a dreamscape where a woman multiplies herself as she follows a dark figure with a mirror for a face.
 A man comes up, and murderous impulses take over.
 The full 14-minute-long movie is available to stream on YouTube.
 As far as American indie movies go, Deren is Mother.

 The Haunting (Robert Wise, 1963)